 A. Associate Research Scientists/Scholars, as defined in the current Faculty Handbook, may be appointed for a term up to twelve (12) months, which is renewable.
 A longer period of appointment may be offered by the University.
-If an associate research scientist/scholar is not to be renewed, the University will provide notice of nonrenewal three (3) months prior to the end of the appointment term, where possible.
+If an associate research scientist/scholar is not to be renewed, the University will provide notice of non-renewal three (3) months prior to the end of the appointment term, where possible.

 - B. Postdoctoral Research Scientists/Scholars, as defined in the current Faculty Handbook, may be appointed for a term up to twelve (12) months, which is renewable for up to a total period of service in any postdoctoral rank of three years.
 Further extensions of an appointment in this rank require the prior permission of the Provost.
 Extensions may be granted on an annual basis up to a maximum of two (2) additional years in any postdoctoral rank.
 The total duration of an individual's postdoctoral service may not exceed five years, including postdoctoral service at other institutions.
 If a postdoctoral research scientist/scholar is not to be renewed, the University will provide notice of non-renewal three (3) months prior to the end of the appointment term, where possible. - C. Postdoctoral Research Fellows, as defined in the current Faculty Handbook, may be appointed for a term of up to twelve (12) months, which is renewable for up to a total period of service in any postdoctoral rank of three (3) years.
 Further extensions of an appointment in this rank require the prior permission of the Provost.
 Extensions may be granted on an annual basis up to a maximum of two (2) additional years in any postdoctoral rank.
 In contrast to postdoctoral research scientists and scholars, who are paid a salary, these officers usually receive fellowship stipends.
+As a general rule, Postdoctoral Research Fellows receive a fellowship or training grant stipend rather than a salary.
+This is not subject to withholding.
+To qualify as a stipend, the funds must come from an external agency that has explicitly designated the payment as a stipend.
+It is important to clearly distinguish stipends from salary and not use the terms interchangeably since they refer to different sources of funding, and are governed by distinct IRS regulations.
+Postdoctoral Research Scientists and Scholars and Associate Research Scientists are compensated for their services with a salary that is subject to withholding for taxes, FICA, and Medicare.
+For Employees transitioning from the title of Postdoctoral Research Scientist/Scholar to the Postdoctoral Research Fellow title, see Article 5, Section 7, regarding changes in employment status and benefits eligibility.

 Section 4: The University will provide Employees with a letter of appointment.
 The University shall make reasonable efforts to provide an initial letter of appointment at least sixty (60) days in advance of the start date.
-All letters of appointment or reappointment shall be provided no later than the start date of the appointment.
+All letters of appointment or reappointment shall be provided no later than the start date of the appointment or reappointment.